 I just poured scalding hot coffee into my favorite mug.
-I can barely touch the outside of the mug itself, but the handle stays nice and cool to the touch?
+I can barely touch the outside of the mug itself, but the handle stays nice and cool to the touch.
 What sort of magic is this?

 But wait — why does the handle of the coffee mug stay so much cooler than the bit that holds the coffee?
 Aren’t they connected?
 How is this possible?

 To paraphrase that famous quote from The Graduate, I want to say one word to you.
 Just one word.
+Ceramics.

-A “ceramic article,” as defined by the Ceramic Tile Institute of America is “an inorganic, nonmetallic solid of crystalline, partly crystalline structure, or glass that is formed from a molten mass which solidifies on cooling, or is formed and matured by the action of the heat.”
+A “ceramic article,” as defined by the Ceramic Tile Institute of America, has “a glazed or unglazed body of crystalline or partly crystalline structure, or of glass, which body is produced from essentially inorganic, nonmetallic substances and either is formed from a molten mass which solidifies on cooling or is formed and simultaneously or subsequently matured by the action of the heat.”

 In general, ceramics crystalline structure imparts them with certain properties, according to the University of Illinois:

-The first one is the answer to our question.
+The first two answer this question.

 Ceramics are terrible conductors of heat — and while that may seem odd when you grab the outside of the cup and burn your hand, do remember that the cup is generally rather thin and in direct contact with the coffee, where the handle is much thicker and not full of the hot liquid.

-In short, the heat isn’t able to transfer itself all the way into the handle from the body of the cup itself due to the heat conducting properties of the ceramic mug.
+In short, the heat isn’t able to transfer itself all the way into the handle from the body of the cup itself due to the heat-conducting properties of the ceramic mug.

-For another great example of how fantastic ceramics are at insulating from and preventing the transfer of heat, one only needs to look at the recently retired Space Shuttle fleet’s Thermal Protection System.
+For another example of how fantastic ceramics are at insulating from and preventing the transfer of heat, one only needs to look at the now-retired Space Shuttle fleet’s Thermal Protection System.

 The underside of the shuttle was lined with ceramic tiles to protect the orbiter from the blazing heat of atmospheric reentry.
 (See a demo of the type of material here.)